Privacy Notice

 Contact details

-For further information and/or to exercise your data subject rights, including withdrawal of your consent to receive the newsletter, please contact: [email protected]
+For further information and/or to exercise your data subject rights, including

 Changes to this privacy notice

-We reserve the right to update this privacy notice at any time, and we will provide you with a new privacy notice when we make any substantial updates.
+We reserve the right to update this Privacy Notice at any time, and we will provide you with a new Privacy Notice when we make any substantial updates.
 We may also notify you in other ways from time to time about the processing of your personal information.

-You can complain to the Information Commissioner’s Office (ICO) if you are unhappy with the way we have dealt with a request from you to exercise any of your rights or if you think we have not complied with our legal obligations.
+You can also complain to the Information Commissioner’s Office (ICO) if you are unhappy with the way we have dealt with a request from you to exercise any of your rights or if you think we have not complied with our legal obligations.
 Whilst you do not have to do so, we would appreciate first making us aware of the issue and giving us an opportunity to respond and to address it before contacting the ICO.

 Making a complaint will not affect any other legal rights or remedies that you have.
 More information can be found on the ICO website: https://ico.org.uk/ and the Information Commissioner’s Office can be contacted by post, phone, fax or email as follows: